Skip to Content

 Explore the beautiful Old Town of Lyon on an informative walking tour.

-The Old Town area of Lyon, also known as Vieux-Lyon, was the main part of the town in the 16th century and still very well-preserved today.
-The neighbourhood was declared a UNESCO World Heritage site in 1998, is home to two different churches and a beautiful cathedral.
+The Old Town area of Lyon, also known as Vieux-Lyon, was the main part of the town in the 16th century and is still very well-preserved today.
+The neighbourhood was declared a UNESCO World Heritage site in 1998, and is home to two different churches and a beautiful cathedral.
 A guided tour of Lyon's Old Town is a lovely way to spend some time, learning about the history and enjoying the rustic architecture.
 You'll also get to see some of Lyon's famous ‘traboules', secret passageways that were originally used by silk merchants to move their goods through the town.

 Go on a romantic dinner cruise